You made it.

 On the flipside, creating good, authoritative content is an art.
 It requires both expertise and experience.

-One of the easiest ways to generate content with EAT written all around it is to produce expert roundup posts.
+One of the easiest ways to generate content with EAT wrote all around it is to produce expert roundup posts.

 Here's how it works.